MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/olapr/olapr.md

 ---

 # required metadata
-title: "OlapR: OLAP Cube access in R"
+title: "OlapR package for R (Microsoft Machine Learning Server) | Microsoft Docs"
-description: "A package that allows for data to be imported from OLAP cubes stored in SQL Server Analysis Services into R."
+description: "Function help reference for the olapR R package of Microsoft Machine Learning Server.
+It is used to import data from OLAP cubes stored in SQL Server Analysis Services into R."
 keywords: "olapR"
 author: "richcalaway"
 ms.author: "richcala"